MRCIEU/mr-kg/docs/processing/evidence-profile-similarity.md

 Definition: Agreement in classified effect directions (positive, negative, null) for matched pairs.

+**Data availability: 100%** - always computable for any matched trait pairs.
+This is the gold standard metric for evidence profile similarity.

 Rationale: Provides categorical assessment of effect direction consistency without sensitivity to exact effect size magnitudes.